 - Access free, high-quality digital and numeracy courses from the comfort of your home with The Skills Toolkit

-- Join short courses covering a spectrum of industries and subject areas from data science or programming to entrepreneurship and a broad range of cross-sector soft skills such as building resilience, communication skills as well as digital literacy – Person Education UK Learns
+- Join short courses covering a spectrum of industries and subject areas from data science or programming to entrepreneurship and a broad range of cross-sector soft skills such as building resilience, communication skills as well as digital literacy – Pearson Education UK Learns

 - Assess and build up your employability skills, explore careers, training and work options with a range of resources tailored to you - Virtual tools for students, teachers, parents